dailypenn/challenge-react/README.md

-# Fall '22 React Challenge
+# Spring '23 React Challenge

 Hey there!
 Welcome to the DP's web dev challenge~